virtphp/virtphp/README.md

 ## Known Issues

-* .pearrc not founc issue
+* .pearrc not found issue
   If you get an error stating the script couldn't access the `.pearrc` file (or can't find it), you can either try changing the permissions on your `[USER_DIR]/.pearrc` file or remove it entirely.
 This issue seems to occur sporadically.